 - Fusion Dance: Zak and Cyberia merge to become a giant purple/tin foil thing, which then flies into space.

-- Nintendo Hard: The rail shooting parts of the game can get impossibly difficult, due to the sheer numbers of enemies being thrown at you almost non-stop.
-The terrible aiming controls on the console version (D pad only, no analog sticks) make it even worse (the Game Informer replay had to switch to a Playstation mouse to continue at one point).
+- Nintendo Hard: The rail shooting parts of the game were designed to be challenging for a PC with a mouse, and can get impossibly difficult for other input methods.
+Huge numbers of enemies are being thrown at you almost non-stop.
+The aiming controls on the console version use D pad only, no analog sticks.
+The Game Informer replay had to switch to a Playstation mouse to continue at one point.

 - Outrun the Fireball: Inverted.
 You can try, but you'll just vanish into the flames.

-- Rail Shooter: A large part of the game is spent flying a jet around on a rail shooter.
+- Rail Shooter: The middle third of the game is spent flying a jet around on a rail shooter.
+The game's last two action sequences are also rail shooter levels.

 - Respawning Enemies: Anytime you walk down a new passageway, take an elevator, or even try to go through a door, you have a 50% chance of being shot by enemies who magically and suddenly appear out of nowhere.